zloirock/core-js/CONTRIBUTING.md

 ## How to add a new polyfill

 - The polyfill implementation should be added to the [`packages/core-js/modules`](./packages/core-js/modules) directory.
 - The polyfill should properly work in ES3 and all possible engines.
-If in some engines it cannot be implemented (for example, it striuctly requires more modern ES or unavailable platform features), it should not break any other `core-js` features or application in any way.
+If in some engines it cannot be implemented (for example, it strictly requires more modern ES or unavailable platform features), it should not break any other `core-js` features or application in any way.
 - Avoid possible observing / breakage polyfills via patching built-ins at runtime: cache all global built-ins in the polyfills code and don't call prototype methods from instances.
 - Shared helpers should be added to the [`packages/core-js/internals`](./packages/core-js/internals) directory.
 Reuse already existing helpers.
 - Avoid direct import from `/modules/` path in `/internals|modules/` since it will break optimizations via Babel / `swc`.
 Specify such dependencies in `/es|stable|actual/full/` entries and use something like [`internals/get-built-in`](./packages/core-js/modules/get-built-in.js) helpers.